-Reptile Awareness Day was created by a group of reptile enthusiasts intent on changing the public image of their beloved scaly friends.
+National Reptile Awareness Day was created by a group of reptile enthusiasts intent on changing the public image of their beloved scaly friends.
 Since then R.A.D. has been a popular event for the herpetologically inclined to gather and share their love of the cold-blooded critters that share their lives.
-From the magnificent Bearded Dragon, playful Gecko’s, Turtles, and the huge but cuddly Forest Boa, reptiles are increasingly popular pets the world round.
+From the magnificent Bearded Dragon, playful Geckos, Turtles, and the huge but cuddly Forest Boa, reptiles are increasingly popular pets the world around.

-There are a myriad of fascinating and educational ways to celebrate Reptile Awareness Day.
+There is a myriad of fascinating and educational ways to celebrate National Reptile Awareness Day.
 If you’re looking for a RADical time, you can gather together with local enthusiasts to share your pets, and your stories of love and living with them.

 Stop down and visit your local pet stores and see the variety of options they have for making reptiles a part of your life, or just volunteer at a local rescue to help familiarize yourself with the critters that give so many the shivers.

 Finally, organize a trip to a local zoo to see the larger reptiles in the world today, and maybe stop in at your local museum to discover their ancient ancestors, the dinosaurs.
 Everything animal today, at one point or another, is descended from reptiles, so go get to know your ancient ancestors.